ga-dc/wdi9/squads.md

 # Squads

 ## Adam
-- Antony Mastroniani
+- Antony Mastroniani (Tuesday at 1:40)
-- Habby Whyte
+- Habby Whyte (Wedneday at 1:30)
-- Hewan Abreha
+- Hewan Abreha (Wedneday at 2:00)
-- James Reichard
+- James Reichard (Thursday at 1:30)
-- Jordan Ballard
+- Jordan Ballard (Thursday at 2:00)

 ## Andy
 - Joshua Nezianya